Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

-For this experiment we evaluated the endpoint detection on both Windows 7 \& 10 for an endpoint (nonserver) host, although Linux hosts and servers were present.
-Windows 7and Windows 10 virtual machines (VMs) were given 4 GB of RAM and 1 CPU core, along with a large disk drive for the installed operating system.
+For this experiment we evaluated the endpoint detection on both Windows 7 and 10 for an endpoint (nonserver) host, although Linux hosts and servers were present.
+Windows 7 and 10 VMs were given 4 GB of RAM and 1 CPU core, along with a large disk drive for the installed operating system.
 RHEL6 VMs were given 1 GB of RAM and 1 CPU core, also with a large disk drive for storing the operating system and associated files.
 These values reflect the amount of minimum memory needed to create a VM for the specific operating system, with both the Windows VMs requiring at least 4 GB and RHEL requiring only 1 GB.
-The test bed was controlled via orchestration infrastructure leveraging virtualization software and custom wrapping software to coordinate with the VMs and manage the VM lifecycle.
-Finally, each ``golden image'' of the cybersecurity technologies was instrumented with custom code to collect computational performance metrics, specifically, usage of the CPU (percent), memory (bytes), hard drive (bytes), and network input/output bandwidth (bytes).
+The test bed was controlled via orchestration infrastructure leveraging virtualization software and custom wrapping software to coordinate with the VMs and manage the VM life cycle.